AnsaldoBreda P2550

 The AnsaldoBreda P2550 is an articulated high-floor electric light rail vehicle manufactured by AnsaldoBreda for the Los Angeles County Metropolitan Transportation Authority's Metro Rail system.
 50 vehicles were built between 2005 and 2011, with the first entering service in 2008.
+The refurbished LRV fleet is slated to have its first 3 units enter revenue service in April 23, 2026.

 Background

 In 2001, the Los Angeles County Metropolitan Transportation Authority (LACMTA) began seeking bids for a new order of light rail vehicles for the Gold Line.
 Four companies submitted proposals; Bombardier, Kinki Sharyo, Siemens, and AnsaldoBreda.
 Siemens's proposal did not meet LACMTA requirements, and Bombardier declined to bid due to the terms of the contract.

 AnsaldoBreda's bid was lower than that of Kinki-Sharyo, and as a result, on April 24, 2003, LACMTA awarded a contract to AnsaldoBreda for the production of 50 new light rail vehicles at a cost of $158 million, with options for a further 100 vehicles.
 All trains were to be delivered by 2007.